Christos-Christopoulos/ThreadSafeQueue/README.md

 LockFreeQueue

-Lock-free implementation of a multi producer/consumer queue in C++.
+A lock-free implementation of a multi producer/consumer queue in C++.